gazarenkov/rhdh-profile/README.md

 - Option2: Use existing catalog
 Check catalog/operator.yaml and modify if needed (make sure you understand the [FBC](https://olm.operatorframework.io/docs/tasks/creating-a-catalog/))

+- If catalog Dockerfile is not generated use `bin/opm generate dockerfile catalog` where catalog is the catalog folder

 Note: this sample catalog uses rhdh-operator package name

 **build catalog image**